magosmihajlo/YouTrack-Integration-with-Microsoft-Teams-Internship/README.md

 ### Receiving Notifications

 #### In Telegram
-When a new issue is created in YouTrack, you'll receive:
+When a new issue is created in YouTrack, you'll receive something like:
 ```
 🆕 New YouTrack Issue
 ID: MI-42